-“These cases are very complicated and take years if not decades to bring to a conclusion,” said Eli Miranda, Special Agent in Charge of the FBI's Honolulu Division.
-“I could not be more proud of the work done by the men and women of the FBI's Honolulu Division in pursuing this case.
+“These cases are very complicated and take years if not decades to bring to a conclusion,” said Special Agent in Charge Miranda.
+“I could not be more proud of the work done by the men and women of the FBI’s Honolulu Division in pursuing this case.
 Their dedication is a reminder that the FBI will never waiver when it comes to ensuring the safety and security of our nation.”

-According to court documents, Ma and his relative (identified as co-conspirator #1) conspired with each other and multiple PRC intelligence officials to communicate classified national defense information over the course of a decade.
+According to court documents, Ma and the other former CIA officer (identified as co-conspirator #1) conspired with each other and multiple PRC intelligence officials to communicate classified national defense information over the course of a decade.
 The scheme began with three days of meetings in Hong Kong in March 2001 during which the two former CIA officers provided information to the foreign intelligence service about the CIA’s personnel, operations, and methods of concealing communications.
 Part of the meeting was captured on videotape, including a portion where Ma can be seen receiving and counting $50,000 in cash for the secrets they provided.

 The court documents further allege that after Ma moved to Hawaii, he sought employment with the FBI in order to once again gain access to classified U.S. government information which he could in turn provide to his PRC handlers.
 In 2004, the FBI’s Honolulu Field Office hired Ma as a contract linguist tasked with reviewing and translating Chinese language documents.
 Over the following six years, Ma regularly copied, photographed and stole documents that displayed U.S. classification markings such as “SECRET.”
 Ma took some of the stolen documents and images with him on his frequent trips to China with the intent to provide them to his handlers.
 Ma often returned from China with thousands of dollars in cash and expensive gifts, such as a new set of golf clubs.

-Ma will make his initial appearance before a federal judge tomorrow in the U.S. District Court for the District of Hawaii.
-He is charged with conspiracy to communicate national defense information to aid a foreign government and faces a maximum penalty of life imprisonment if convicted.
+Ma will make his initial appearance before a federal judge later today or tomorrow in the U.S. District Court for the District of Hawaii.
+He is charged with conspiracy to communicate national defense information to aid a foreign government and faces a maximum penalty of life imprisonment, or death, if convicted.
 The maximum sentence is prescribed by Congress and is provided here for informational purposes.
 In the event Ma is convicted, a federal district court judge will determine any sentence after taking into account the advisory Sentencing Guidelines and other statutory factors.

 The investigation was conducted by the FBI’s Honolulu and Los Angeles Field Offices.
 Assistant U.S. Attorney Ken Sorenson and Trial Attorneys Scott Claffee and Steve Marzen of the National Security Division’s Counterintelligence and Export Control Section are prosecuting the case.